 Here are some of the areas manufacturers leave themselves most vulnerable in without an automated partner claims management process:

-2 – Unreliable Reporting — Manual data collection greatly increases erroneous calculations of net revenue; furthermore, inability to track each transaction of current and historical POS data deteriorates demand forecasting and overall business productivity.
+— Manually collecting data and managing channel incentives greatly increases erroneous calculations of net revenue; furthermore, the inability to track each transaction of current and historical POS data deteriorates demand forecasting and overall business productivity.
 All it takes is one small, incorrect keystroke or mental lapse, and the entire claims document is defective.

 — Without a system for managing channel incentives that auto-matches volume commitment thresholds or incentive rebate requirements, you have little to no validation of best-performing partners, most profitable programs or accuracy into estimations of monthly/annually payments to partners.

 4 – Operational inefficiency

 — Manual processing of claim form data means your team is allocating an unnecessary amount of resources and overhead into claim management.
 With price management automation, your workforce can allocate their labor to other (more important) revenue generating activities.
 However, auditing backend rebates with traditional methods put an unneeded strain on labor workload.
 Overworked channel teams do not properly validate claims, instead, they validate pricing discounts without realizing they’re significantly overpaying; inadequate tools for managing complex, high-volume sales channels also lead to delays in processing—resulting in frustrated, unsatisfied partners.

 5 – Unnecessary waste of financial resources

 – Over time, chronic overpayments take a significant toll on internal revenue.
 This means you are taking away financial resources from areas of your business that might need them most.

 6 – The risk of Partners to ‘Game the System’